PyladiesHoChiMinh/getStarted/guides/how_to_use_git.md

 Imagine a team of three people Alice, Bob, and Chris.
 Each of you is given a task based on an `original master branch`.

 Alice is working on her branch named `branch 1` and makes some modifications with two commits.
 Bob has five messy commits in two different child branches, say `branch 2a` and `branch 2b`.
-And Chris has only one, but it is updated fasten, say, `original new master branch`.
+And Chris has only one, but it has been quickly merged into `master`, then we have a new branch, say, `new master branch`.

 What should Alice and Bob do?
-When completing their work, should either of them merge their branch to `original new master branch`?
+When completing their work, should either of them merge their branch to `new master branch`?
 The answer is NO. Indeed, `git` will prevent you from merging a child branch to master by informing a conflict and requiring you to resolve before taking any further action.
 In this case, either Alice or Bob origin branch is an old version of `master`.

 For Alice, the simplest way is that she will have to create a new branch and move modifications to it.